Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Hakone-Yumoto Area

-• Soba Kihinkan: a soba restaurant with over 100 years of history
+• Soba Kihin-kan – A long-established soba restaurant with more than 100 years of history.

 Lake Ashi Area

-• Hakone Hanashi: a Japanese restaurant on the lakeshore
+• Hakone Hanauta – A Japanese restaurant located along the lakeshore.

 Gora and Sengokuhara Area